 One of her favorite verses was I Thessalonians 4:11-12, “Make it your ambition to lead a quiet life, to mind your own business and to work with your hands, just as we told you, so that your daily life may win the respect of outsiders and so that you will not be dependent on anybody.”

 Cecil had a special love for her flowers, her vegetable garden and being outdoors.
 In her lifetime she planted many seeds, but the greatest seeds she planted were the seeds of the word of God which are still blooming in her children, her five grandchildren, 13 great-grandchildren, and 15 great-great-grandchildren.
-Carl and Cecil Shores tragically died together in a car accident on September 18, 1971.
+Carl and Cecil Shores tragically died together in a car accident on Sept.
+18, 1971.
 Cecil is now enjoying one of her favorite songs, “Where the Roses Never Fade.”

 One fall morning in 1943, a young coed boarded a train in Nashville, Tennessee, and settled in for a life-changing trip to a school she had only heard about — Harding College.
-President George Benson arranged for a car to meet her in Kensett, and minutes later she arrived on campus to begin what she fondly referred to as “the best years of her life.”
+President George Benson arranged for a car to meet her in Kensett, Arkansas, and minutes later she arrived on campus to begin what she fondly referred to as “the best years of her life.”
 Working her way through school as Harding’s telephone switchboard operator, Bessie May was never homesick until she left her beloved alma mater.
 From then on, the Christian college near the foothills of the Ozarks held her heartstrings.

 Bessie May (1923-2013) was born in Nashville, Tennessee, where she earned an associate degree at Lipscomb College in 1943 before going on to Harding College, were she earned a bachelor’s degree in business administration in 1945, graduating magna cum laude.
 She married O'Neal Smelser in 1947.
 The couple made their home in Florence, Alabama, where they raised six children.
 If any of those children ever asked if they had to go to church, Bessie May would always reply: “You do not have to go to church; you get to go.”
 She consistently reached out to those in need, whether it was the child she adopted, a visitor who needed a place to stay or a stray cat that wandered her way.